Learn about the basic rights of juveniles in court.

-When someone is taken into custody, a law enforcement officer must read them “Miranda warnings,” named for the landmark U.S. Supreme Court case that established basic rights to which a defendant is entitled.
+When someone is taken into custody, a law enforcement officer must read them “Miranda warnings,” named in the landmark U.S. Supreme Court case (Miranda v.
+Arizona, 384 U.S. 436 (1966)), that established basic rights to which a defendant is entitled.
 The warnings are:

 - You have the right to remain silent.

 - Anything you say can and will be used against you.